Melbourne Business School launches Full-time Master of Analytics Management

 The program will be taught by expert faculty members from across Melbourne Business School and the University of Melbourne's Faculty of Business and Economics.

-For more information, visit the Master of Analytics Management page.
+For more information, visit the Full-time Master of Analytics Management page.